 When touring the country to promote Hijas Americanas: Beauty, Body Image, and Growing Up Latina, Rosie, a former high school teacher, was struck by how few resources were being directed to address the challenges that young Latinas face:

-Forty-one percent of Latinas do not graduate with their high school class.
+41% of Latinas do not graduate from high school on time.

 Learn more about Circle de Luz and how you can become involved.